CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

     Once you have Conda installed, set up the channels.
 Bioconda depends on the `conda-forge` and `defaults` channel.

-    Add these channels with the following commands:
+    Add bioconda channels with the following command:

     ```bash
-    conda config --add channels defaults
     conda config --add channels bioconda
-    conda config --add channels conda-forge
     ```

     Note: It's recommended to use a new Conda environment when installing new packages to avoid dependency conflicts.
 You can create and activate a new environment with the following commands:

+    ### Step 3: Installation

     ```bash
     conda create -n myenv
     conda activate myenv
     ```

-    Replace myenv with the name you want to give to your environment.
+    (Replace myenv with the name you want to give to your environment)

-    Then you can install your package in the myenv environment:
+    Then you can to run the following commands:

+    ```bash
+    conda install gcc_linux-64
+    conda install -c anaconda perl
+    conda install -c bioconda perl-perlio-gzip perl-app-cpanminus
+    cpanm --notest Convert::Pheno
+    ```

+    You can execute `Convert::Pheno` *CLI*  by typing:

+    `convert-pheno --help`

+    To deactivate:

-    `conda install -n myenv convert-pheno`
+    `conda deactivate -n myenv`